wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 - Authorizing the WMTProximityCheck
 When authorization, the SDK will by default add `timestampSigned` to the `WMTProximityCheck` object.
 This timestamp indicates when the operation was signed.

-This TOTP-based WMTProximityCheck enhances the security of the approval process, providing a robust mechanism for 2FA in the Operations Service.

 ## Error handling

 Every error produced by the Operations Service is of a `WMTError` type.
 For more information see detailed [error handling documentation](Error-Handling.md).